lautomator/some-cards/readme.md

 This simple web app prompts users to enter the number of cards they want dealt from a standard deck of 52 cards.
 The backend uses native javascript.

 Not interesting enough?
-You can always put things into perspective by reading [this article](https://www.landofthebrave.info/colonial-life.htm).
+You can always put things into perspective by reading [this article](https://www.allabouthistory.org/colonial-life-in-america.htm).

 Setup
 -----
 * Clone or fork this repository.

-* Use Python's HTTP server on the command line: cd into this directory and use the command `python -m SimpleHTTPServer 9000`.
-Or, you can open `index.html` from your browser.
+* Use Python's HTTP server on the command line: cd into `public_html` and use the command `python -m SimpleHTTPServer 9000`.
+Or, you can open `public_html/index.html` from your browser.

 Development
 -----------
-Change the var someCardsAppTargets.dev in `index.html` to true when working in development to ensure active cache busters on the script and css.
+Change the var `someCardsAppTargets.inDev` in `index.html` to true when working in development to ensure active cache busters on the script and css.
 Change if to false for production.

-You will not need to `Grunt` while working in development.
+Only edit the files in `src/`.

+`grunt` whenever you have made changes to any of the files.

 Production